hack-r/milleR/README.md

 # milleR

 A few functions I packaged.
+This is the public version of a private library.

 	dsLibs() - common Data Science libraries